Neeley Entrepreneurship Center | Values and Ventures® Business Plan Competition

 Eligibility – Undergraduate Students Only

-- U.S. Students: Only currently enrolled undergraduate college students or students who graduated in summer/fall 2013 are eligible.
-The competition is invitation-only.
+- U.S. Students: Only currently enrolled undergraduate college students or students who graduated in summer/fall 2016 are eligible.

 - International Students: Only currently enrolled undergraduate college students are eligible.
 Since some international students earn a bachelor’s degree in three years, those students may participate within their fourth year of university only.